top of page

 • Anne-Louise James

-• Jun 20
+• Jun 20, 2025

 • 3 min read

-psychological effects of trauma that are passed down from one generation to the next.
-This phenomenon can occur in families, communities, or entire populations who have experienced significant traumatic events, such as war, genocide, slavery, colonisation, or severe abuse.
-The impact of this trauma can manifest in various ways, affecting mental health, social behaviours, and relationships among descendants.
+Intergenerational trauma, also known as transgenerational trauma, refers to the psychological effects of trauma passed down from one generation to the next.
+This phenomenon can occur in families, communities, or entire populations that have experienced significant traumatic events, such as war, genocide, slavery, colonization, or severe abuse.
+The impact of this trauma can manifest in numerous ways, influencing mental health, social behaviors, and relationships among descendants.

 Elderly man and three children stand against a plain background.
 The children wear patterned shirts and show serious expressions.
 Black and white.